jmccuen/ThingworxPlotlyChartingSDK/README.md

 # Plotly Charting SDK

 ## Disclaimer
 This SDK is a work in process.
-Please open an issue as you encounter them and let me know if you have any feedback.
+Please open an issue as you encounter them.
 Not all features are implemented at this time and bugs may be common for the time being.
+This SDK is offered 'as-is' and is not a supported product.

 ## Purpose
-The purpose of this SDK is to ease the process of building charting widgets.
+The purpose of this SDK is to ease the process of building charting widgets in PTC's Thingworx platform.
+It is built off of the standard Thingworx Widget API.
+For more details on developing Thingworx Widgets, please see the documentation here: https://www.ptc.com/support/-/media/FFF75A096E3245C8BA1E42E1C47C04CD.pdf?sc_lang=en

 Charts share many things in common:

 * Chart Area Styling